maorfr/helm-backup/README.md

 ### Flags:

 ```
       --file string        file name to use (.tgz file).
 If not provided - will use <namespace>.tgz
+  -h, --help               help for backup
   -l, --label string       label to select tiller resources by (default "OWNER=TILLER")
   -r, --restore            restore instead of backup
-      --tiller-namespace string   namespace of Tiller (default "kube-system")
+  -t, --tiller-ns string   namespace of Tiller (default "kube-system")

 ```

 ## Install